Muscular dystrophy

 Symptoms

-Symptoms vary among the different types of muscular dystrophy.
+Symptoms vary among the different types of MD.
 All of the muscles may be affected.
 Or, only specific groups of muscles may be affected, such as those around the pelvis, shoulder, or face.
-The muscle weakness slowly gets worse and symptoms can include:
+The muscle weakness slowly gets worse and symptoms may include:

 - Delayed development of muscle motor skills